 Annenberg Alchemy+ alumni organizations who are interested in practical and tangible technology training and located in the 5-county region of greater Los Angeles.
 The five counties are Los Angeles, Orange, Riverside, Ventura, and San Bernardino.
 Participants should be staff responsible for the advancement and implementation of a technology project at their organization.
-This may include an Executive Director, manager (IT, marketing, operations) or even a board member.
+This may include staff from anywhere within an organization, but we do not include board members or volunteers.

 Apply to Annenberg Alchemy Tech

 What is Annenberg Alchemy Tech?

 Annenberg Alchemy Tech is a program developed in partnership with NTEN that is focused exclusively on technology capacity building for Alchemy+ alumni organizations in the greater L.A. region.
 Alchemy Tech, powered by NTEN, is for nonprofit organizations that wish to strengthen their knowledge of technology best practices and move forward on a specific technology project.
 The program is divided into two terms with a mix of the curriculum delivered by Faculty as well as participant-driven content.
 Events and activities are both synchronous and asynchronous, online, and in-person.
 The majority of the activity happens via regular online training events.
-Through this program, each participant will identify a technology challenge, project idea or technological need from their organization.
+Through this program, each participant will identify a technology challenge, project idea, or technological need from their organization.
 They will benefit from six months of technology training, support, and feedback with a goal towards implementation.

 What criteria determine eligibility and acceptance?

-To be eligible for Alchemy Tech, your 501(c)(3) organization must be located in the 5-county region of greater Los Angeles (Orange, Los Angeles, Riverside, Ventura, and San Bernardino), be an alumni of Annenberg Alchemy+, have at least two full time staff, and complete the Alchemy Tech application.
-Additionally, you must be able to participate in all of the online courses, the two in-person workshops in Los Angeles and the closing event and attend the NTC in Baltimore, MD March 24-26, 2020.
+To be eligible for Alchemy Tech, your 501(c)(3) organization must be located in the 5-county region of greater Los Angeles (Orange, Los Angeles, Riverside, Ventura, and San Bernardino), be alumni of Annenberg Alchemy+, have at least two full-time staff, and complete the Alchemy Tech application.
+Additionally, you must be able to participate in all of the online courses, the two in-person workshops, and the closing event and attend the NTC in Baltimore, MD March 24-26, 2020.